loopbackio/loopback.io/pages/en/lb4/Concepts.md

 summary:
 ---

-TBD.
+{% include content/tbd.html %}

 Perhaps this should be [Thinking in LoopBack](Thinking-in-LoopBack.html).